Questions that businesses ask when considering a 100% Done-for-You Knowledge Centre.

 Remember, this isn’t just about content creation – it’s about building a strategic asset that systematically generates leads, shortens sales cycles, and positions you as the clear authority in your market.

-“What are AI videos in the MARKET AUTHORITY ACCELERATOR Package, how are they made… and what(!?!) is an AI video avatar?”
+“What are AI videos, how are they made… and what(!?!) is an AI video avatar?”

 To create the avatar, my videographer will come out to you to record about 5 minutes of high-quality video footage of yourself talking to the camera – we’ll probably be with you for 2 hours, including set-up, preparation time for you, and take down time.
-A special piece of software will then use the footage to generate a lifelike AI version of you that can be made to communicate with your audience about your products/services and business.

 The great thing is that once you have your avatar created, you can easily make new videos by just inputting text for it to “speak”.
 It’s a scalable way to add video content without having to film yourself constantly.